Museum Pieces (2013)

-In a gentle 6/8 most of the way, it is shortand sectional, with music that attempts to capture the spirit of each part of the text (my own).
+In a gentle 6/8 most of the way, short and sectional, with a text of my own.
 It is performable by a good high school or community group, preferably not too large.
-This piece won 2nd Place in the 21st Annual Choral Composition Festival at Ithaca College in November, 2000; I have a very nice recording by the Corning West High School Occidentals, who performed it at the Festival.
-I will send one copy for you to photocopy as needed for your group.
+This piece won 2nd Place in the 21st Annual Choral Composition Festival at Ithaca College in November, 2000; the recording is of the Corning West High School Occidentals performing it at the Festival.

 The poem is a reminiscence, in a twilight year, over those experiences and situations that made the speaker feel ever like a child in the struggle to make sense of it all.
 There is also an acceptance that this struggle was the point, that one is the sum of these experiences.
 The text proceeds chronologically, but there is a blurring of the speaker's perception of past and present, reflecting the lingering sense of childhood and the vividness of the memories.
 Published by Imagine Music Publishing: .